-How It Works
+How Defined Benefit Works

-The MERS Defined Benefit Plan (DB) is a qualified retirement plan under Section 401(a) of the Internal Revenue Code, offering your employees a secure lifetime benefit that does not fluctuate with investment gains or losses.
+The MERS Defined Benefit (DB) Plan is a qualified retirement plan under Section 401(a) of the Internal Revenue Code, offering your employees a secure lifetime benefit that does not fluctuate with investment gains or losses.

 Formula